Workflow¶

 A name or list of the resource(s) the user must be assigned to see ticket's details.

-section), no special resources required to access ticket's data.
+If not specified (no resources section), no special resources required to access ticket's data.

 In the above example: